IMPERIENCE DRKCV.ORG SSS

 TARGET

-You say, 'I hope my distress cry will move your pitying heart'.
-In reply I may only say that my Master has made me target of the world's sorrows and I like to prepare at least one for the same.
-(SS-110)
+You say, “I hope my distress cry will move your pitying heart”.
+In reply I may only say that my master has made me the target of the world's sorrows and I like to prepare at least one for the same.
+(SS-84)

-A great wonder of the system is that a teacher trained in the system, though he may not himself be actually upto a certain stage, can yet make abhyasis have a taste of the stage through transmission.
-The reason is that it is not really the teacher himself who is imparting anything to the abhyasi through transmission, but the great Master himself who does everything through the medium of the teachers person.
+A great wonder of the system is that a teacher trained in the system, though he may not himself be actually up to a certain stage, can yet make abhyasis have a taste of that stage through transmission.
+The reason is that it is not really the teacher himself who is imparting anything to the abhyasi through transmission, but the Great Master himself who does everything through the medium of the teacher's person.
 Thus the personal limitations of a teacher do not have any effect upon the abhyasi, and what he apparently seems to be transmitting comes direct from the Unlimited.
-The teacher must, however have his will sufficiently developed to effect the course of the flow towards the abhyasi.(SS-52)
+The teacher must however have his will sufficiently developed to effect the course of the flow towards the abhyasi.
+(SS-35)

 THOUGHT

 As a general rule a thought when it becomes deep brings into effect something like a pause, which has a tremendous force.
 In case of the Centre, the question of depth does not arise at all because of perfect uniformity there.
 The idea of velocity of force, the direct action of the mind, was also absent there, since the Centre or the Ultimate Brahm, though absolute, did not possess mind.
-(PG-181)
+(BWS-352,353)

 THOUGHTLESS

 Those who rise above the cosmos can no doubt become almost thoughtless.
 When a man goes on with his usual work, of whatever nature it might be, in the sense of duty having no weight or impression of it upon his heart, he spoils neither himself nor the cosmos.
 That is why Lord Krishna has insisted so much upon the recognition of the true sense of duty.
-(SS-139)
+(SS-127)

 THRIFTY